 10. Road Rage

 According to AAA, as many as 80% of American drivers succumb to road rage and aggressive driving at least once a year.
 Truck drivers aren’t an exception.
 The number of fatal accidents related to road rage is growing annually.

 Aggressive behavior behind the wheel of a big rig could be highly dangerous.
-Since the stopping time and maneuverability of a tractor-trailer is lacking compared to the regular cars, the consequences are more severe.
+Since the stopping time and maneuverability of a tractor-trailer are lacking compared to regular cars, the consequences are more severe.

 11. Other Drivers

 The behavior exhibited by other drivers can also become the reason for tractor-trailer wrecks.
 Such actions include:

 - Abrupt lane changes in front of the 18-wheeler

 - Making a left turn in front of the big rig